International Health Insurance for Expats in Singapore

 Benefits of a Global Medical Insurance Plan

 Foreigners, however, enjoy none of this.
 It is their responsibility to source private insurance.
-This is often covered by employers or it can be purchased privately before moving overseas.
+This is often covered by employers or it can be purchased from private insurers before moving overseas.
 While the standard of living in Singapore is very high, so is the cost of living.
-It’s a smart idea to protect yourself against unexpected expenses related to loss of health.
+It’s a smart idea to protect yourself against unexpected medical expenses related to loss of health.

-While public healthcare standards in Singapore are generally excellent, in recent years the system has struggled with hospital crowding and longer wait times for procedures.
-A global medical insurance plan covers you to see a wide range of doctors in multiple facilities, meaning your waiting times are minimized.
+While public health standards in Singapore are generally excellent, in recent years the healthcare system has struggled with hospital crowding and longer wait times for medical care and procedures.
+A global medical plan covers you to see a wide range of doctors in multiple facilities, meaning your waiting times are minimized.